kavehmz/ai-deriven-ui-concept/README.md

 Click the chat bubble in the bottom-right corner and try:

+**🎓 Learn Trading (Amy will guide you step-by-step!):**
+- "How do I place a trade?" - Interactive tutorial with component highlighting
+- "What is Rise/Fall?" - Explains binary options trading
+- "Explain the chart" - Learn about any component
+- "Show me the order panel" - Highlights components for you

+**🎨 Customize Layout:**
 - "Hide the news panel"
 - "Make the chart bigger"
 - "Switch to dark mode"